Adult & Teen Challenge offers Christ-centred addictions support.

 Adult & Teen Challenge is a faith based discipleship program aimed at helping people who are struggling with addiction.
 It was founded in 1958 by the late Rev. David Wilkerson (author of The Cross & The Switchblade).
 There are now programs operating in over 125 countries, including those in Central Canada: Brandon, Winnipeg, Denare Beach & Thunder Bay.

-Families benefit immensely by getting help themselves, as they generally don’t have training on how to help their loved one who’s struggling with addiction.
-This curriculum along with the small group support, does just that.
-While allowing us the opportunity to walk alongside them on the journey.
+Our family support programs are often the first step in your loved one receiving help.
+People benefit immensely by getting help themselves, as they generally don’t have training on how to help their loved one who’s struggling with addiction.
+These weekly small group studies provide important training on topics such as boundaries, codependency, enabling, and healthy communication.

 Monthly Partnership Program | Be part of a story